The Future Of Metal Recycling – A Global Perspective

 However in January of this year, China reopened its ferrous scrap import market, and this, of course, coupled with growing demand across most of Asia, drove up demand for scrap.
 Experts are now predicting a significant shift in the mix of imported scrap to most of the Asian markets.
 This, in turn, will help stabilize prices for at least the next few years.
 It will also lead to will lead to a significant shift in the mix of imports to China and across Asia’s steel markets.

 One of the more interesting aspects of these developments in China, however, is actually on the supply side.
 China has historically been unable to generate sufficient quantities of scrap metal within its own borders.

-An Interesting Article On The Global Recycling Demand Picture
+An Interesting Article On The Global Metal Recycling Demand Picture

 One of the things that the slow and steady normalization of many industries in North America has done is create a fairly bright picture regarding the domestic demand for metals over the next few years.

-The demand for steel with grow along with planned infrastructure, (road, bridges, buildings), improvements.
+The demand for steel grows along with planned infrastructure, (roads, bridges, buildings), and improvements.
 The electronic vehicle and green energy markets will create demands for nickel and high grades of copper.
-As new wind energy technologies come on line the demand for aluminum will also increase with the development of lighter, and less cumbersome wind turbines grows.
+As new wind energy technologies come online the demand for aluminum will also increase with the development of lighter, and less cumbersome wind turbines grow.